Gardening With Arthritis: Tips for Preventing Joint Pain

 For a more temporary or portable solution, you can grow your garden in pots or other containers.
 Container gardens are especially great for apartments and small yards.
-For plants that you plan to move, you can save your joints by using lightweight Styrofoam or plastic pots.
+For plants that you plan to move, save your joints by using lightweight Styrofoam or plastic pots.
 If they’re big, fill them 1/3 full with Styrofoam peanuts, which will help with drainage and reduce their weight.

 Use Joint-Friendly Tools

 Buy a kneeling pad or even a scooter wagon you can sit on while weeding.
 This will prevent you from having to stoop or bend but be sure to stand up and stretch out from time to time.
 Find more tips and ideas for helpful gardening tools here.